alix-gao/alix-gao.github.io/_posts/2024-08-22-how-to-bring-up-threadx-on-xen.md

 ![image](../assets/2024.08/s10.png)

-debugging, the threadx vm crashed because it attempts to access the EL3 register (the default threadx example code is started from bare-metal), while threadx is running in EL1 in the current system.
+debugging, the threadx VM crashed because it attempts to access the EL3 register (the default threadx example code is started from bare-metal), while threadx is running in EL1 in the current system.

-modify the jump address to el1_entry_aarch64 in the pecoff header:
+modify the jump address to `el1_entry_aarch64` in the pecoff header:

 ![image](../assets/2024.08/s11.png)